About All HANDS IN MOTION®

 Our contractors and employees "favor "one person in the office; Corinne Weisberg, Accounting Coordinator.
 She is the one who holds the key to the payroll schedule and payments keeping the office running smoothly.
 A retired educator, Corinne makes sure everything is checked and balanced.
 She is also a grandma to two adorable little ones.

 Studio 504 Coordinator

 Lauren Vaicels, a certified interpreter: NIC, makes sure the Community is connected to our Happy Hours from email blasts to co-hosting Happy Hours with Janice.
-In the role of Studio 504 Coordinator, Lauren brings an energy and dedicated focus to our goal of growing and nurturing Studio 504 as we move to include one-time-events to engage our Community in recreational activities.
+While Lauren has moved on to another job in the world of medical interpreting, she remains in the role of Studio 504 Coordinator.
+Lauren brings an energy and dedicated focus to our goal of growing and nurturing Studio 504 as we move to include one-time-events to engage our Community in recreational activities.

 Coordinator of Transcription Services

 Kathryn came to AHiM with a strong background in office management.
 She has an eye for organization, is detailed oriented, and quickly learned the world of transcription and the juggle of scheduling.
 While Kathryn doesn't sign, she is Deaf friendly, a defender of social justice.
 Her oldest daughter, who is a signer, was the link that brought this incredible woman to our staff.
 Hiring Kathryn brought us our Office Mascot, their family dog.